CA

 Numbers Between Intervals

-NITHIN taught 14 days ago
+NITHIN taught about 1 month ago

 Nithin assisted Christa with a thorough review of statistics, covering key concepts like variance, standard deviation, Z-scores, percentiles, quartiles, and box plots, alongside an introduction to probability.
 Christa actively engaged by working through examples and clarifying the meaning of various statistical symbols.
 Nithin assigned practice problems from chapter three and scheduled their next lesson for Thursday to continue their exploration of probability.